 Tilligerry Habitat is not only home to koalas but many species of birds, trees and wildflowers.
 My kids has a great time searching for, finding and marking off all the birds and trees on their activity sheet and by the end of our visit, they could identify Blackbutt, Bloodwood and Swamp Mahogany trees.

 Our whole family, including Grandad, loved our morning at Tilligerry Habitat.
 In fact, we’ve already been back again since our first visit, for a family day out with some of the kids’ friends.
 They agreed it was a real hidden treasure.
-We’ll be sure to visit again when COVID-19 restrictions are lifted so that we can explore the Visitor’s Centre and have a coffee at the serene Verandah Café.

 Good to Know